cronvel/terminal-kit/README.md

 * options `Object` where:
 	* echo `boolean` if true (the default), input are displayed on the terminal
 	* history `Array` (optional) an history array, so UP and DOWN keys move up and down in the history
-	* autoComplete `Array` or `Function` (optional) an array of possible completion, so the TAB key will auto-complete the input field.
-If it is a function, it should accept an input `string` and return the completed `string` (if no completion can be done, it should return the input string)
+	* autoComplete `Array` or `Function( inputString )` (optional) an array of possible completion, so the TAB key will auto-complete the input field.
+If it is a function, it should accept an input `string` and return the completed `string` (if no completion can be done, it should return the input string, if multiple candidate are possible, it should return an array of string)
+	* autoCompleteMenu `boolean` or `Object` of options, used in conjunction with the 'autoComplete' options, if *truthy* any auto-complete attempt that has many completion candidates will display a menu to choose between each possibilities.
+	  If an object is given, it will contain options for the .singleLineMenu() that is used for the completion (notice: some options are overwritten: 'y' and 'exitOnUnexpectedKey')
 * callback( error , input )
 	* error `mixed` truthy if an underlying error occurs
 	* input `string` the user input